Saving for university: it pays to start early

 These are daunting sums of money, but they could be achievable if you plan early enough.

-Our analysis shows that if you invested £320 a month over 15 years, you could build up a pot worth just over £73,000.
+Our analysis shows that if you invested £320 a month over 15 years, you could build up a pot worth just under £73,000.
 This assumes you achieve an annual return of 3% after inflation (assumed at 2% annualised rate) and fees.
 This could cover three years’ worth of tuition fees in England, Wales or Northern Ireland, plus living costs, in 15 years’ time.

-For Scottish students, investing £200 a month could enable you to build up a pot worth over £45,000, which may be more than enough to pay for four years of living costs in 15 years’ time.
+For Scottish students, investing £200 a month could enable you to build up a pot worth just over £45,550, which may be more than enough to pay for four years of living costs in 15 years’ time.

 Where should I invest my money?